-Response - A low picket fence is contemplated in the front yard to define the property and frame the historic building.
+Response - A low picket fence is contemplated in the front yard to define the property and to frame the historic building.
+The Final Design application will include any proposed fence as part of the landscape plan.

 1.18 When building an entirely new fence, use materials that are appropriate to the building type and style.